rodlaf/BinaryGPUIndex/README.md

     Done.
 Execution time: 195572 ms.
     Server is running on port 80.

 Opening the index containing 500 million indexes took a little over 3 minutes.
 This is a one-time wait for the entire duration of the server, and this opening must be done every time the server is killed and started again.

-1000 queries were ran with a topK of 1000 each:
+A benchmark of 1000 queries shows an average latency of 193 milliseconds:

     Making 1000 queries with topK=1000...
     Total time: 193152 ms.
     Per query average: 193 ms.

-As for inserts, the following is a benchmark.
+As for inserts, the following is a benchmark on inserts of 1000 vectors at a time.

     Making 1000 inserts with 1000 vectors per insert...
     Total time: 114483 ms.